clairedalton/mpstest/README.md

 I have not made any major modifications to the `InvestmentController` and none to the EF code.
 Since this is a simple CRUD controller, it's fine for now.

+As a future improvement, it might be worth splitting the `InvestmentController` into a service, which handles all the business logic, and a controller that purely handles the HTTP API.
+As simple as this is, it does not seem like a high priority here.
+If Investments were to evolve to be more than a simple data repository, it would be a good idea.

 One major notable issue - the existing code does not handle timezones.
 This works OK for a simple test application.
 If we were deploying this as a production application, we would need to handle timezones explicitly.